smathot/pyhunspell/README.md

 # Misc

 Saw a bug ?
 Wan't a feature ?
-Go fill an issuer [here](https://github.com/blatinier/pyhunspell/issues)
+Go fill an issue [here](https://github.com/blatinier/pyhunspell/issues)

 For information, version naming (introduced for 0.4.0) is based on Hungarian cities ordered by population except Budapest.
 The reason why is that hunspell stands for Hungarian Spell.